dixitbhuva/dwm/README.md

 copy config and make it yours then delete this folder

-dont forget to change path from /home/baba/.dwm to your username i am now swithcing to openbox so i dont edit that for you change that and recompile and reinstall and you set
+dont forget to change path from /home/baba/.dwm to your username in config.h and config.def.h i am now swithcing to openbox so i dont edit that for you change that and recompile and reinstall and you set

 ```bash